microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 AnotherHeader: another-value
 ```

-This removes the named header.
+This removes the named response header.

 `When` specifies if the response header should be included for successful responses or for all responses.
 Any response with a status code less than 400 is considered a success.

 ### ResponseTrailersCopy

+**Sets whether destination trailing response headers are copied to the client**

 | Key | Value | Default | Required |
 |-----|-------|---------|----------|